github/developer.github.com/content/changes/2014-11-19-removing-authorizations-token.md

   For example, to differentiate installations of a desktop application across multiple devices you might set `fingerprint` to `SHA256_HEXDIGEST("GitHub for Mac - MAC_ADDRESS_OF_MACHINE")`.
-Since `fingerprint` is not meant to be a user facing value, you should still set `note` to help a user differentiate between authorizations on their [OAuth applications listing on GitHub][app-listing]
+Since `fingerprint` is not meant to be a user-facing value, you should still set the `note` attribute to help a user differentiate between authorizations on their [OAuth applications listing on GitHub][app-listing].

 * [Get-or-create an authorization for a specific app and fingerprint][get-or-create-for-app-fingerprint] is a new API that is analagous to the